Performance Goals and Outcome Goals

 Short-term goals are best written as performance goals versus outcome goals.
 Performance goals focus on the person performance while outcome goals focus strictly on the outcome or result.

 Performance is what the person controls while outcomes are frequently controlled by others.
 Unfortunately, outcome goals do not take into account how well a person performed.
 Goals based on outcomes are extremely vulnerable to failure because of things beyond your control.
-So when , you want to set a goals that is performance based and not outcome based.
+So when setting goals, you want to set a goals that is performance based and not outcome based.

 Effective short-term goals focus on performance, not outcome.